ammarmplumber/ammarplumber.github.io/_posts/2021-04-25-Modeling-fb-tiktok.md

 <img src="https://516alligators.github.io/HW9_files/figure-html/unnamed-chunk-5-2.png" width="700"><!-- -->

-As we see, TikTok's tweet lengths are right-skewed, with most tweets being around 100 words long.
-Facebook, on the other hand, seems to post longer tweets, with a more normal distribution centered around 150 words long.
+As we see, TikTok's tweet lengths are right-skewed, with most tweets being around 100 characters long.
+Facebook, on the other hand, seems to post longer tweets, with a more normal distribution centered around 150 characters long.
 Tweet length seems like a useful feature to include in our predictive model.

 Next, we look at whether there is a difference in the share of Tweets that include pictures.